Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity: Introduction

 Here is an outline for the rest of the paper.
-We briefly introduce the competition dataset in Section~\ref{sec:methods} before presenting our identification analysis and discussing our new implementation of BCF.
-Then, in Section~\ref{sec:results}, we compare the estimates for several configurations of the BCF model.
+We briefly introduce the competition dataset in Section~\ref{sec:methods} before presenting our identification analysis, introducing our new implementation of BCF, and reporting the results of our initial challenge submission.
+Then, in Section~\ref{sec:results}, we describe our post-challenge sensitivity analysis.
 Finally, we discuss the implications of our findings in Section~\ref{sec:discussion}.